-Physical therapists (PTs) are licensed health care professionals who diagnose and treat people who have medical problems or health-related conditions that limit their abilities to move and perform functional activities in their day to day life.
+Physical therapists (PTs) are licensed health care professionals who diagnose and treat people who have medical problems or health-related conditions that limit their abilities to move and perform functional activities to thier highest degree.
 PTs examine each individual and develop a plan using treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.
 In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.
 Physical therapists provide this care in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.

 Physical Therapists typically do the following:

 - Take patient history, observe movements and perform tests to identify existing problems in function and movement

 - Create a treatment plan based on diagnoses and prognoses